catholicconnectmatrimony-sudo/matri/PRE-LAUNCH-CHECKLIST.md

 # CC Matrimony - Pre-Launch Checklist & Manual Operations Guide

 > **Purpose**: Ensure all infrastructure, accounts, and processes are ready before Day 1 of development.
-This document also serves as a reference for manual operations during MVP (since admin panel is deferred to Phase 2).
+This document also serves as a reference for manual operations during MVP (admin panel will be built in Weeks 7-9).

 ---